Land Rover Discovery Sport review

 Land Rover Discovery Sport: what would you like to read next?

-The Land Rover Discovery Sport is an SUV that, shock, you can actually take off-road.
+The Land Rover Discovery Sport is a family SUV that, shock horror, you can actually take off-road and come back in one piece.

 Hit the road and you’ll find the Discovery is a comfortable car to travel in.
-On the motorway it’s a quiet cruiser that soaks up bumps well and, while it can crash over bumps in town, the nine-speed automatic gearbox, excellent forward visibility and light controls make it an easy car to drive in the city.
+In town, it soaks up bumps well and that raised driving position helps with visibility, while its brilliant nine-speed automatic gearbox and light controls make it an easy car to manoeuvre about.
+On the motorway it cruises comfortably and quietly.

 Something that’s new to this revised model is its 48V power supply and mild-hybrid technology, which means the Discovery Sport can now regenerate electricity under braking.

-That said, even with it fitted you’ll struggle to get more than 30mpg out of the 240hp 2.0-litre diesel model and you’ll be faced with a 20mpg figure if you go for the smoother 250hp 2.0-litre petrol.
+That said, even with it fitted you’ll struggle to get more than 35mpg out of the 200hp 2.0-litre diesel model and you’ll be faced with less if you go for the smoother 250hp 2.0-litre petrol.

 Check out our Land Rover deals page for the very best prices.